 - 400 ppi – Excellent

 Please note that this makes more sense if you intend to print a photo-quality image on your banner.
-With some very simple banner designs that use only a few colors and very high contrast backgrounds, you can get away with much lower resolution values.
+With some very simple banner designs that use only a few colors, and very high contrast backgrounds, you can get away with much lower resolution values, but it’s highly recommended these designs use vectors for better results at any distance.

 Love/Hate this article?
 Questions?
 Insights?
 Just head over to the comment section below.
 We’d love to hear from you!